Venafi/ecosystem-docs/docs/Developers/Design-Patterns/For-Ingress/0-intro-ingress.md

 ## Introduction

-Kubernetes is considered to be a [platform for building platforms](https://twitter.com/kelseyhightower/status/935252923721793536?lang=en-GB).
+Kubernetes is a [platform for building platforms](https://twitter.com/kelseyhightower/status/935252923721793536?lang=en-GB) which helps companies **modernize with speed and agility**.
-As such, it has a reduced set of opinions about how business demands are fulfilled.
+It has a reduced set of opinions about how business demands are fulfilled.
 This creates technological voids which the Kuberenetes community strives to fill.
 One such area is Ingress Controllers, for which the community has provided [many options](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/).

 !!! abstract "Design Pattern: Ingress"

     This design pattern focuses on the use case of leveraging {{mids}} via ingress controllers.
-    It highlights the need for automation to ensure that once your solution is deployed it stays there, proactively securing workloads long into the future.
+    It highlights the need for automation to ensure that once your solution is deployed it stays there, **proactively** securing workloads long into the future.

     <!-- The CRD for "Ingress" has a well defined specification, so each and every controller implementation is duty-bound to present a familiar face to the world. -->